tobby-lie/.dotfiles/README.md

 TODO: WIP -> configure kitty [kitty](https://sw.kovidgoyal.net/kitty/)

+There is a minimal `/kitty/kitty.conf` and you can run `kitty -c /kitty/kitty.conf` to activate it

 ## Tmux
 This config uses the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) for tmux plugins.
 You'll need to
 ```